sudoxue/ckad/2-configuration.md

 ## Configuring a Pod to Use a Secret

 1. Create a new Secret named `db-credentials` with the key/value pair `db-password=passwd`.
+2. Create a new Secret named `app-credentials` with the key/value pair `app-password=passwd`.
-2. Create a Pod named `backend` that defines uses the Secret as environment variable named `DB_PASSWORD` and runs the container with the image `nginx`. and  mounts the secret "db-credentials" in a volume on path /etc/foo
+3. Create a Pod named `backend` that defines uses the Secret as environment variable named `DB_PASSWORD` and `APP_PASSWORD` runs the container with the image `nginx`. get the value of and mounts the secret "db-credentials" in a volume on path /etc/foo, get the key value from secret key value from secret itself.
-3. Shell into the Pod and print out the created environment variables.
-You should find `DB_PASSWORD` variable.
+4. Shell into the Pod and print out the created environment variables.
+You should find `DB_PASSWORD` `APP_PASSWORD` variable.

 <details><summary>Show Solution</summary>
 <p>